Dentofacial deformity: Background

+Dentofacial deformity is a condition that affects the position and/or size of the upper and/or lower jaw (i.e., a very small or large upper jaw, lower jaw, or both) and is associated with malocclusion.
+It often presents with impaired chewing, swallowing, breathing, phonation, and facial aesthetics.
 It is estimated that nearly 30% of the general population present with malocclusions that are in great need of orthodontic treatment.
 However, the term dentofacial deformity describes an array of dental and maxillo-mandibular abnormalities, often presenting with a malocclusion, which is not amenable to orthodontic treatment alone and definitive treatment needs surgical alignment of upper/lower jaws or both (orthognathic surgery).
 Individuals with dentofacial deformities often present with lower quality of life and compromised functions with respect to breathing, swallowing, chewing, speech articulation, and lip closure/posture.
-It is estimated that about 5% of general population present with dentofacial deformities that are not amenable to orthodontic treatment only and required surgical correction (orthognathic surgery) as well and patients with Class III malocclusion appear to form the mojority of these patients.
+It is estimated that about 5% of general population present with dentofacial deformities that are not amenable to orthodontic treatment only and required surgical correction (orthognathic surgery) as well and patients with Class III malocclusion appear to form the majority of these patients.

 Facial skeletal deformity can be in the form of maxillary prognathism/retrognathism (pushed out or deficient upper jaw), mandibular prognathism/retrognathism (pushed out or deficient lower jaw/receding chin), open bite (upper and lower front teeth do not meet), transverse discrepancies and asymmetry of the Jaws (very narrow/wide upper or lower jaws, shifting upper/lower jaws to right/left side), and long/short faces.

-Surgical correction of dentofacial deformities started around 1849 in the USA by S. R. Hullihan, a general surgeon, and was limited to the correction of the mandible (prognathism).
+Surgical correction of dentofacial deformities started around 1849 in the USA by Simon Hullihen, a general surgeon and dentist, and was limited to the correction of the mandible (prognathism).
 Later on, around the turn of the twentieth century, early orthognathic surgery was born, when in St. Louis Edward Angle (orthodontist) and Vilray Blair (surgeon) started to work together and Blair stressed the importance of collaboration between surgeon and orthodontist.
 However, modern orthognathic surgery started to develop in central Europe by surgeons such as R. Trauner (Graz), Martin Wassmund (Berlin), Heinz Köle (Graz) and Hugo Obwegeser (Zurich).

+Assessment of need for jaw surgery

-Detecting patients with dentofacial deformity by clinicians using an index is a new development in orthodontics and orthognathic surgery; Dr Anthony Ireland and his colleagues developed a new index called the index of orthognathic functional treatment need (IOFTN) that detects patients with the greatest need for orthognathic surgery as a part of their comprehensive treatment.
+Orthognathic surgery is an elective procedure and detecting patients with dentofacial deformity that need jaw surgery the most is important.
+An index that objectively explores this need is a new development in orthodontics and orthognathic surgery; Dr Anthony Ireland and his colleagues developed a new index called the index of orthognathic functional treatment need (IOFTN) that detects patients with the greatest need for orthognathic surgery as a part of their comprehensive treatment.

 IOFTN has been validated internationally and when used on retrospective samples of patients who had orthognathic surgery, detected over 93% of patients with the greatest need for orthognathic surgery (IOFTN score≥4).